melezhik/outthentic/README.md

 ```

-Outhentic story is just an any perl script that print something into stdout.
+Story is just an any perl script that yields something into stdout.

 - Create a story check: